gaganpreet/kwallet-dump/README.md

 If you are looking to get Chrome passwords out of this - it'll be a bit difficult because Chrome stores the passwords in a serialized blob and you'll have to decipher that format.
 For everything else - Firefox, Telepathy, Amarok, Wifi passwords, other apps which store passwords - it works perfectly fine.

+# Install

+Easiest way to install is to use pip which will fetch the dependencies automatically

+    pip install kwallet-dump

 # Output
 * Fields:
     + Type of KWallet entry - there are 3 - Password, Binary Data and Map.
 The sample output here shows the third format